 Did you know that Australia is ranked number two when it comes to beer consumption?
 In fact, according to a recent study, Aussies can consume 304 beers per person per year.
 If it weren’t for the Czechs who can drink 419 beers per person per year, then Australia would have been named the most beer drinker in the world.

 Fosters is one of the most popular brands in Australia.
 You can find it almost anywhere in the country so you wouldn’t have a hard time finding a bottle.
-They also have regional beers that you can try, including Victoria Bitter in Victoria, XXXX in Queensland, and Cascade Beer in Tasmania, to name a few.
+They also have regional beers that you can try, including Victoria Bitter in Victoria, 27 South Brewing in Queensland, and Cascade Beer in Tasmania, to name a few.

 It’s best to cool down after a long day of sightseeing and discovering new places with a pint of your preferred drink.
 Australia has a wide array of drinks that you can choose from.

 I bet you wouldn’t go thirsty if you’re visiting this continent.
 Just remember, take everything in moderation.
 Or well, go on, drink heaps and heaps of Aussie drinks because #YOLO.

 - How to Say Cheers in 35+ Languages